 That’s because there isn’t a way to know how much fruiting body vs mycelium is in your product, which means it could be mostly mycelium.
 Until there is more transparency and regulation in the industry, sticking with 100% fruiting body teas will ensure you’re getting the most functional benefit.
 When the mushroom is cultivated prior to maturity the full benefits can’t be reaped, meaning that many companies are selling the mycelium at a lower quality.

 Once you have your quality reishi mushroom powder, you can brew your tea.
 Not all powders are created equal, but brands such as FreshCap, Nootropics Depot, and Mushroom Revival are great choices, as outlined in our article.

-How to make reishi mushroom tea at home using powder
+How to make reishi mushroom tea

 Steeping mushrooms in hot water releases beneficial compounds from beneath the chitin such as beta-glucans.
 Beta-glucans have a significantly positive impact on the immune system.
 Although you can brew reishi tea yourself with the actual mushrooms, it’s a slow process that includes drying the reishi before simmering.

 Making reishi tea with a powder is much more simple and cuts down the steeping time.
 All you need is:

 - Optional: a dash of almond milk, or another dairy-free or plant-based milk

 - Optional: a pinch of sea salt

 - Optional: Honey, syrup, or sweetener of choice - to taste